michaelcarloneadi/salesforce_uploads/README.md

 ## clean_csv.py
 Import this module when you want to run it by itself and pass the following parameters:
 * orders_imported : `--orders` : Boolean : True if you are trying to make CSVs of the other records, False if you cannot make the Order record link to other OMS records yet
+* pricing run : `--pricing` : Boolean : Defaults to True unless passed.
+Only pass if you have run pricing and removed Order Product files, else the script will fail.

 When you run this via command line and not through a script, pass in the corresponding arguments above to set the parameter to `True`
 ## helper